Donovan Mitchell scores 45, rallies Jazz past the Clippers

-Mitchell did most of his work in the second half, scoring 32 points to rally the Jazz from a double-digit deficit.
+Mitchell imposed his will offensively after halftime, scoring 32 points to rally the Jazz from a double-digit deficit.
 Jordan Clarkson and Bojan Bogdanovic chipped in 18 points apiece.
 Mitchell and Clarkson combined for 12 3-pointers.

-“I didn’t do a lot of things right for my team in the first half and it ate at me,” Mitchell said.

 Kawhi Leonard scored 23 points to lead Los Angeles.
 Paul George chipped in 20 points and 11 rebounds.
 Luke Kennard added 18 points while making a team-high four 3-pointers.